r1cebank/EventCore/README.md

 #### Designed with users in mind

 Powered by the powerful React Native library and designs from Facebook's F8 conference app.
 EventCore apps are beautiful and fast.
 We are not only serving the event organizers, but also the users using the app.

+0. Powered by React Native, you get the best of both worlds.
+You will be able to extend this application and enjoy the performance edge native application has.
+1. Incremental updates, many event application require you to download massive database upgrade when organizer changed something in the app.
+With incremental updates, user only download what is updated.

 #### [More information in the product's wiki](https://github.com/r1cebank/EventCore/wiki)